OYOOCALEX2022/OYOOCALEX2022/README.md

 ================================================================================================================================
 -----------------------------

 *   🌍  I'm based in Nairobi.
-Currently working on an exciting Book Store Web Application Project.
+Currently heavy on cloud computing